apocalypticartcollective/eft/listen.md

 - Apple podcasts: Here's an Apply bit
 - Overcast: Here's an Overcast bit

-*If you listen to a lot of podcasts, you may prefer to listen to talk-shows at a greater-than-normal speed.
-This work of fiction, read by the author, has relatively short chapters and should be listened to at 1x speed.
-The reading is part of the art.
-If you must listen at a faster speed, at least disable any AI feature that removes quiet spaces from the reading.
-Silence is also part of the art.*
+*If you listen to a lot of podcasts, you may prefer to listen to talk-shows at a faster-than-normal speed.
+This work of fiction has relatively short chapters and, in the author's humble opinion, is best listened to at 1x speed.
+The reading is part of the art, after all.
+If you've got places to be, and* must *listen at a faster speed, please at least disable any AI feature that removes quiet spaces from the reading.
+Silence is also part of the art, and you are not running out of time.*

 ## RSS feed